-Challenge Unlimited at Ironstone Farm is a nonprofit organization that uses horses and riding instruction to help people with disabilities and without.
-This job opening is for an instructor to teach horsemanship and life lessons to riders including grooming, tacking and care of animals, riding techniques appropriate to each rider’s abilities, and proper care and handling of horses on the ground.
-Teaching will be conducted as private, semi-private and group lessons, in half-hour and hour-long sessions, and will be scheduled by management, including space and horse assignments.
+Challenge Unlimited at Ironstone Farm is a nonprofit organization that uses horses and riding instruction to help people with and without disabilities.
+This job opening is for a multi-faceted instructor to teach horsemanship and life lessons to people with and without disabilities, including grooming, tacking, and care of animals, riding techniques appropriate to each rider’s abilities, and proper care and handling of horses on the ground.
+Teaching will be conducted as private, semi-private, and group lessons in half-hour and hour-long sessions, and will be scheduled by management, including space and horse assignments.
 We are looking for horsemanship-focused individuals who are willing to work with volunteers.

 Applicant must have a current MA Riding Instructors license, or have the interest and ability to pursue a MA license.
 We are looking for instructors who would be interested in working with people of varied abilities.
-The job would be best suited for someone who is compassionate and enthusiastic about the organization and its mission, with a strong work ethic, a good sense of humor, compassion and enthusiasm for the organization and its mission, and an open mind for new and innovative ways to use horses to help people.
+The job would best be suited for someone with a strong work ethic, a good sense of humor, compassion and enthusiasm for the organization and its mission, and an open mind for new and innovative ways to use horses to help people.

 The Equine Manager will oversee all activities involving the horses at Ironstone Farm, including nutrition and feeding, paddock and stall safety, training for all Ironstone’s program needs, educating staff, volunteers and clients regarding equine care and management, and providing an open and welcoming environment for everyone involved to feel safe and included.
 The Equine Manager will lead by example, participate in the work activities, and maintain communications with other staff leadership at all times.
 Equine manager will administer, evaluate and improve Ironstone Farm's horse and programs.
 Foster relationships with the public, service providers, visitors, program participants and volunteers to ensure a positive, collaborative and productive relationship.